 Shopping for a washing machine isn't as simple as it once was.
 Our parents had only one option - top loading and white.
-Today you'll find washers that load from the top, load from the front, offer high-efficiency, have dozens of buttons or only a few and stylish colors.
+Today you'll find washers that load from the top, load from the front, offer high-efficiency, have dozens of cycles and options or only a few choices, and stylish colors and finishes.

-Before you buy a washer or even head to the appliance store, take some time to consider these five points to find the right washer for your household.
+Before you even head to the appliance store much less buy a washer, take some time to consider these five points to find the right washer for your household's laundry needs.

 There are three basic washer types:

-High Efficiency Front-Load: HE front-load machines use less water and energy than top-loaders and usually offer more capacity.
+High Efficiency Front-Load: HE front-load machines use less water and energy than top-loaders and usually offer more drum capacity so that larger loads can be washed.
+Front load washers feature automatic detergent, fabric softener and bleach dispensers.

 High Efficiency Top-Load: HE top-load machines also use less water and energy than a standard top load machine.
 Since they have no center agitator, there is more room in the wash basket for large items.

 Standard Top-Load: Traditional machines are usually less expensive to purchase and still offer a wide range of sizes and features.
-However, standard washers use a much more water and have a higher operating cost than high efficiency washers.
+However, standard washers use a much more water and have a higher operating cost per load (water costs) than high efficiency washers.

 - Compare HE Front-Load Washer Prices on Amazon.com